-So that the robot finds always the right direction, extremely effective compact laser cameras are used.
-They are designed for tracking different welding seam types, for identifying and measuring detected gaps, and for compensating volumes.
+In order to enable the robot to find always the right direction, extremely effective, compact laser cameras are used.
+They are designed for tracking different welding seam types, for identifying and measuring detected gaps, and for online compensation of volumes variations.

 igm laser sensor iLS-C

-Compared with conventional tactile sensors, the laser sensor essentially reduces non-productive times by using high search speeds and by simultaneously detecting height and lateral position during a single search path.
+Compared with conventional tactile sensors, this laser sensor reduces non-productive times essentially by using high searching speeds and detecting height and lateral position during a single search path simultaneously.
 The well-designed teach pendant supports easy programming; special knowledge regarding processing algorithms is not required.

-iLS-C shall typically be applied in those cases where tactile sensing is not possible due to sheet thicknesses and / or accessibility.
+iLS-C shall typically be applied in those cases when tactile sensing is not possible due to sheet thicknesses and / or accessibility.